HasanLabib/Le-Vendue/README.md

 14.We were abble to get the bid value and update it in database.We retrive the Highest bid value  but unable to update the highest bid value.The highest bid value always shows 0

 15.The bid value gets updated in the database if it is the highest

+#If it still doesn't work try removing Le vendue.Test and again build the solution